 2. Oil Method

 This method is pretty much the same as the potato method.
 It follows the same steps except that it skips the hot potato and uses oil instead.
 However, it’s not as known as the hot potato method simply because it takes more time.

-This method doesn’t involve any heat, and so it’s much safer than the potato method in that regard.
-If you have some time to spare, then you would have no problem with this one.
+This method doesn’t involve any heat, so it’s much safer than the potato method in that regard.
+If you have some time to spare, then you will have no problem with this one.